lavignes/smasm/docs/objects00.md

 ## Tables

-Immediately following the header is a contigious list of tables.
+Immediately following the header is a contiguous list of tables.
 In order, they are:

 * String Table